tutuland/walk-of-fame/wof-core/README.md

 After you aquire your api key, please include it on your local.properties file as: `com.tutuland.wof.core.apikey`
 <br>*(it's always good practice not to commit keys and secrets to source control)*

+### Publising the Library
+For now, no remote maven is configured.
+The library is meant to be published locally, with the `publishToMavenLocal` gradle task.

 ***Note:***
 <br>`Until enough test coverage is implemented, a driver application is available to quickly validate the core library on each platform.`